MAZ12211/developer-commentary-maker/README.md

 ## Helpful tips

 Use F5 to check how the commentary looks in-game quickly if you're done writing and are busy with formating.
 If your game says something along the lines of `invalid char X at position X`, use a JSON validation tool such as [jsonlint](https://jsonlint.com/).
+It'll tell you what's wrong with it.
 `Images` is entirely optional, you can remove it in the json file and just want to have `authors` and `commentary` only.
 This script isn't limited to work with only base game difficulties, it can work with your own difficulties **as long as that custom difficulty is included in the metadata**, it should work fine without too much instability.
-Use `\n` frequently.
+Use `\n` to make new lines in case your text went off the screen.
+Use `\"qouted text\"` is used to make qouted text.